-Take a tour of Romania and Bulgaria Black Sea Coast visiting Danube Delta, Constanta Harbour, Balchik Palace, Nessebar Island, Sozopol old town, Plovdiv ancient ruins and Sofia. .
-This tour of Black Sea Coast starts from Bucharest, pass through some of the most important tourist attractions of Romania and Bulgaria and it end to Sofia, the capital of Bulgaria.
+Take a private tour of Romania and Bulgaria Black Sea Coast visiting Danube Delta, Balchik Palace gardens, Nessebar Island, Sozopol old town, Plovdiv ancient ruins and Sofia.
+The tour of Black Sea Coast starts from Bucharest, pass through some of the most important attractions of Romania and Bulgaria, and it end to Sofia.

 Romania and Bulgaria summer tour 5 days, 4 nights